Kidney transplantation: Compatibility

 In general, the donor and recipient should be ABO blood group and crossmatch (human leukocyte antigen – HLA) compatible.
 If a potential living donor is incompatible with their recipient, the donor could be exchanged for a compatible kidney.
-Kidney exchange, also known as "kidney paired donation" or "chains" have recently gained popularity.
+Kidney exchange, also known as "kidney paired donation" or "chains," has recently gained popularity.

-In an effort to reduce the risk of rejection during incompatible transplantation, ABO-incompatible and desensitization protocols utilizing intravenous immunoglobulin (IVIG) have been developed, with the aim to reduce ABO and HLA antibodies that the recipient may have to the donor.
-In 2004 the FDA approved the Cedars-Sinai High Dose IVIG therapy which reduces the need for the living donor to be the same blood type (ABO compatible) or even a tissue match.
+To reduce the risk of rejection during incompatible transplantation, ABO-incompatible and desensitization protocols utilizing intravenous immunoglobulin (IVIG) have been developed, to reduce ABO and HLA antibodies that the recipient may have to the donor.
+In 2004, the FDA approved the Cedars-Sinai High Dose IVIG therapy which reduces the need for the living donor to be the same blood type (ABO compatible) or even a tissue match.
 The therapy reduced the incidence of the recipient's immune system rejecting the donated kidney in highly sensitized patients.

 In the 1980s, experimental protocols were developed for ABO-incompatible transplants using increased immunosuppression and plasmapheresis.
-Through the 1990s these techniques were improved and an important study of long-term outcomes in Japan was published.
-Now, a number of programs around the world are routinely performing ABO-incompatible transplants.
+Through the 1990s, these techniques were improved and an important study of long-term outcomes in Japan was published.
+Now, several programs around the world are routinely performing ABO-incompatible transplants.

 The level of sensitization to donor HLA antigens is determined by performing a panel reactive antibody test on the potential recipient.
 In the United States, up to 17% of all deceased donor kidney transplants have no HLA mismatch.
 However, HLA matching is a relatively minor predictor of transplant outcomes.
-In fact, living non-related donors are now almost as common as living (genetically)-related donors.
+Living non-related donors are now almost as common as living (genetically)-related donors.

 Procedure

-In most cases the barely functioning existing kidneys are not removed, as removal has been shown to increase the rates of surgical morbidity.
+In most cases, the barely functioning existing kidneys are not removed, as removal has been shown to increase the rates of surgical morbidity.
 Therefore, the kidney is usually placed in a location different from the original kidney.
-Often this is in the iliac fossa so it is often necessary to use a different blood supply:
+Often, this is in the iliac fossa, so it is often necessary to use a different blood supply: